 In 2017, UltraTech entered into an agreement with IUCN for developing a detailed biodiversity and ecosystem services management plan for Sewagram Cement Works (SCW) located in Gujarat.
 IUCN carried out a comprehensive baseline assessment of biodiversity and ecosystem services in and around SCW's area of operations.
 The results from the biodiversity assessment were used to develop a robust Biodiversity Management Plan (BMP) for the unit.
 The BMP includes a suite of measures designed to avoid, minimise, rectify, and/or compensate for impacts to biodiversity resulting from the development and operations of the cement unit and mines area.
 Native nursery development, on-site thorn forest habitat development and restoration of grasslands are some of the biodiversity projects implemented at SCW over the years.

-Over the next few years, UltraTech will work towards implementing the measures identified under the biodiversity management plans at the earlier mentioned eight manufacturing units.
+Over the next few years, UltraTech will work towards implementing the measures identified under the biodiversity management plans at the earlier mentioned twelve manufacturing units.
 The learnings from these projects would be shared with all our integrated units to guide them towards identifying their biodiversity risks and develop a time-based strategy towards creating biodiversity management plans by 2024.

 In parallel, UltraTech plans to create awareness amongst value chain partners on biodiversity and related ecosystem services.
 UltraTech will continue to engage through industry-level platforms such as Leaders for Nature (LfN) to enhance awareness and contribute towards dissemination of biodiversity related information and knowledge.